MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 ```

 ### <a name="coroutine-suspend-function"> Coroutine, Suspend Functions (Asynchronous Tasks): </a>
-A coroutine is an instance of suspendable computation.
+A coroutine is an instance of suspend-able computation.
 It is conceptually similar to a thread (virtual), in the sense that it takes a block of code to run that works concurrently with the rest of the code.
 However, a coroutine is not bound to any particular physical thread.
 It may suspend its execution in one thread and resume in another one.

 ```kotlin
 // import kotlinx.coroutines.delay